Meet Facebook's (Soon-To-Be) Billionaires

-And when Facebook inevitibly IPOs (perhaps at the SEC’s behest) sometime in 2011 or 2012, that paper wealth is going turn into spendable cash.
+And when Facebook finally IPOs sometime in 2011 or 2012, that paper wealth is going turn into spendable cash.

 Hello, yachts and huge houses!

-Note: Update: In the 7 or so months since we first published this story, Facebook’s market cap has more than doubled, and reached $50 billion.Click here for an updated the list of Facebook’s billionaires and soon-to-be billionaires >>